pooranc/Lazy_PhoneDialer/readme.md

 """
 * *

--starting finger position is at * and #
+- Starting finger position is at * and #
--Need a Euclidian distance method to calculate the distance between the current digit input position and the digit’s position on the     left and right fingers.
+- Need a Euclidian distance method to calculate the distance between the current digit input position and the digit’s position on the     left and right fingers.
 Note: “SciPy.Spatial” library is used to calculate the Euclidean distance between 2 points.
--Based on the Euclidian distance move the finger which has less distance.
+- Based on the Euclidian distance move the finger which has less distance.
--The smallest amount of Euclidian distance both fingers combined to dial phone number.
+- The smallest amount of Euclidian distance both fingers combined to dial phone number.

 **Implementation link: **